66° 33' 70 S 67° 45' 73 W

 The hill offered a panorama over the water, with some incredible scenery.
 Below us were sharp rocks with bright snow and ice, the clouds were slowly clearing, icebergs out in the water including one stunning archway and tons of upon tonnes of sea ice washed into the beach, catching the suns rays like gemstones.

-From the hilltop, we could see Crabeater Seals playing in the water including at one brief point a leopard seal popping up.
+We could see Crabeater Seals playing in the water from the hilltop, including at one brief point a leopard seal popping up.

 I took an earlier zodiac back to the ship to take part in a small excursion on the route, which allowed me to get closer to the magnificent iceberg arch.
 One person from our group, on an earlier zodiac, caught the span partially collapse with another zodiac for scale.